intervener/CodePaste-Wizard/README.md

 ![screenshot](https://github.com/user-attachments/assets/c4e780f1-6e93-4bbd-9a3e-744f3a6cb8f7)

-*Detected filename will be automatically retrieved from the top if available.
+*Detected filename will be automatically retrieved from the top of your code if available.
 You can prompt Claude "List filename at top of code window"

 Features